 Top Individual Membership Recruiter

 Membership is critically important to CCA.
 We thank everyone who is a CCA member and those who help recruit on our behalf.
-Pat Karney is the winner of the 2023 Individual Membership Recruiter Contest and the wonderful S01 Priefert Rancher chute.
-Congratulations Pat!
+Loy Cotten is the winner of the 2024 Individual Membership Recruiter Contest and the wonderful S01 Priefert Rancher chute.
+Congratulations Loy!

 Affiliate Rate-of-Growth

 CCA’s Rate-of-Growth winner is given to the affiliate with the highest rate-of-growth averaged based on the size of the affiliate, retention of members, and new members recruited.
-The Affiliate with the highest rate-of-growth for 2023 is Routt County Cattlemen’s Association.
+The Affiliate with the highest rate-of-growth for 2024 is Larimer County Stockgrowers.